rharel/webgl-pathtracer/README.md

 ### Composing an image

-With path-tracer, a single render call produces a noisy image since there is a deal of randomness involved in the rays' path.
+With path-tracers, a single render call produces a noisy image since there is a deal of randomness involved in the rays' path.
 To achieve a smooth image such as that in the demo, we will need to average many render calls together.
 We support this with a Composer class:

 ```javascript
 var composer = new GLPT.Composer({resolution: {x: <width>, y: <height>}});